-- 1. Quizzes/Midterms: Any Exam Makeups need to be arranged with me in advance, and will result in a 20% deduction (5 points for a quiz, 20 points for an exam), regardless of reasons.
+- 1. Quizzes: Any Exam Makeups need to be arranged with me in advance, and will result in a 20% deduction (10 points for a quiz), regardless of reasons.
 Otherwise, I will NOT grant any makeups! - 2.
 Homework: I will accept homework up to two days late, with a 10% per day (or part of a day) late penalty. - 3.
 In-Class Work: Makeups for in-class assignments are granted only when the absence was due to a documented emergency.